 - Massive Mountain of Entertainment- Rake that pile up, let the kids at it and you can bet you’ve got plenty of time to relax and watch them play.
 Throw a dog into the mix and make that hours.
 Nothing like watching your kids make angels and do belly flops into rotting leaves to bring excitement to the evening.
 With that option aside…

-- Compost Pile– We will be doing a post on how to compost in the near future.
-But if you’ve never heard of compost before, it’s basically just layers of organic waste made from biodegradable materials like plants, grass, sometimes manure, leaves, fruits, and vegetables (kitchen waste).
+- See our 5 step process to simple composting.
+Compost is layers of organic waste made from biodegradable materials like plants, grass, sometimes manure, leaves, fruits, and vegetables (kitchen waste).
 Green matter (nitrogen) and dry matter (carbon) combine and break down to make it.
-Contrary to what people may think, compost piles do NOT smell– or they shouldn’t if you’re doing it correctly.
-Anyone can do it, it’s really not difficult at all.
-They even have indoor compost bins for those who have small spaces or just a patio, but would still like the benefits of compost.
+They even have indoor compost bins for those who have small spaces or just a patio.
 Here is a 37 gallon Tumbling Composter for those with some patio or yard space and here is an indoor, 1.3 gallon, Stainless Steel Compost Bin for those without outdoor space.
-Overall, this composting strategy is perhaps the easiest because you can just dump it into the pile or bin and you’re good to go.
+This composting strategy is perhaps the easiest because you can just dump it into the pile or bin and you’re good to go.
 There are literally so many other options for a compost pile (including just having a pile on the ground without an outer structure, or DIY builds), but I’ll share photo links below of your many options to research and decide what would be best for you.

 - Natural, Chemical Free Mulch– Leaves make a great mulch barrier so that weeds do not take root in your garden beds.
 They also retain moisture.
 They eventually break down and give your landscape the organic nutrients it wants.
 The downside is that they are not decorative, dyed mulch if you’re going for that look.